matomo-org/developer-documentation/docs/3.x/tracking-api-clients.md

 A Java client for the Piwik Tracking API is available on Github: [github.com/piwik/piwik-java-tracker](https://github.com/piwik/piwik-java-tracker#readme).

-### Python client

-A complete Python client implementation of the Tracking API is available on Github at [github.com/piwik/piwik-python-api](https://github.com/piwik/piwik-python-api#readme).

 ### C# client

 A C# client implementation of the Tracking API is available on Github at [github.com/piwik/piwik-dotnet-tracker](https://github.com/piwik/piwik-dotnet-tracker#piwik-c-tracking-api).